Project overview

 This project is the third in a series of projects that widen I-5.
 The work creates new HOV lanes.
 After this project is complete, both directions of I-5 will have HOV lanes between Mounts Road and Gravelly Lake Drive.

 New overpasses are necessary to add lanes.
-This is the case for the existing overpass at the Steilacoom-DuPont Road interchange.
+This is the case for the original overpass at the Steilacoom-DuPont Road interchange.

 The existing overpass was built in 1957.
 It is classified as "poor condition".
-It does not meet current vertical clearance standards from I-5.
+It did not meet current vertical clearance standards from I-5.

-A new interchange will be built to current design standards and allow for new HOV lanes in both directions of I-5.
+A new interchange was built to current design standards and allows for new HOV lanes in both directions of I-5.

-Traffic flow is slowed due to the current distance between each interchange.
-Other factors include JBLM’s DuPont Gate, the railroad, and the intersection of Wilmington Drive and Barksdale Avenue.
+Traffic flow was slowed in the prior configuration due to the distance between each interchange.
+Other factors included JBLM’s DuPont Gate, the railroad, and the intersection of Wilmington Drive and Barksdale Avenue.

 Environment